haoranli1988/Modelica-district-heating-optimization-MPC/README.md

 Hou J. Investigation of Model Predictive Control Application in District Heating Systems with Distributed Sources.

 ## Acknowledgements
-The package is the output of the Norwegian research project Understanding Behaviour of District Heating Systems Integrating Distributed Sources (project number 262707).
-In addition, the maintenance of the package receives funding from the EU research project Climate Positive  Circular  Communities (grant agreement ID: 101036723).
+The package is the output of the Norwegian research council project under FRIPRO/FRINATEK program Understanding Behaviour of District Heating Systems Integrating Distributed Sources (project number 262707).
+In addition, the maintenance of the package receives funding from the EU research project Climate Positive Circular Communities (ARV) (grant agreement ID: 101036723).